tari/83pa28d/content/misc/linx.md

  * The [SDK Guide](https://archive.org/details/83psdk/sdk83pguide) describes the
    overall system architecture.
  * The [System Routines Reference](https://archive.org/details/83psdk/83psysroutines)
-   documents many of the available `b_call`s, but not all of them (presumably because TI didn't intend the undocumented ones for use outside of the OS).
+   documents many of the available `bcall`s, but not all of them (presumably because TI didn't intend the undocumented ones for use outside of the OS).
  * Some additional [unsupported documentation](https://web.archive.org/web/20050410221541/http://education.ti.com/us/resources/developer/83/download/unsupported.html)